koenrane/KR-new-site/content/date-me.md

 <img src="https://assets.turntrout.com/static/images/posts/alex_rainbow_2.avif" class="float-right" alt=""/>

-Many people know me as "TurnTrout", but you can call me "Alex".
+Many people know me as `TurnTrout`, but you can call me "Alex".
 I want to let you see a different facet of me than I usually present online.

 I was born in '94.
 Now, I'm a research scientist on [Google DeepMind's](https://deepmind.google/) scalable alignment team in San Francisco.
 In this document, I'll overview what the intervening time has made of me, as a person.